empathyco/x/.github/contributing/tests.md

 }
 ```

-- Sometimes it's easier to create a wrapper component in which we can import and render our
-  component or components, especially when we use slots, defining the template.
-It's preferable to
-  test the component isolated without this wrapper.
-Notice that you can also include this within a
-  factory function in order to override the template as another property.
+- Sometimes it's easier to create a wrapper component in which you can import and render your component or components, particularly when you use slots, defining the template.
+It's preferable to test the component isolated without this wrapper.
+Notice that you can also include this within a factory function to override the template as another property.

 ```js
 // ✅ Good